Cover art forthcoming

 Interpret the theme however you wish.
 Submit poems to us by email here.

-SUBMISSION DEADLINE IS 28 AUGUST 2016.
+SUBMISSION DEADLINE IS 28 FEBRUARY 2017.
 SUBMISSIONS OPEN.

 Please review the submission guidelines and then send us your poems in the body of an email.

 Poems will be published in ongoing posts on this site.
 Each posting will be announced on the Red Wolf Journal page on Facebook.
-Your poem may be published at any time from March to August 2016 so please check back here.
+Your poem may be published at any time from September 2016 to February 2017 so please check back here.
 If you do not see your poem(s) appear, you may deem it as not accepted for publication.
 We will not be sending out any acceptance or rejection letters.

 The entire collection will be released in PDF format in due course.
 An announcement will be made at that point.